gihonsinaga/gihonsinaga/README.md

 ## About

- Something about me, I am an undergraduate information technology student at the University of North Sumatra. interested in Frontend Engineering and Web Development
+ Something about me, I am an undergraduate information technology student at the University of North Sumatra. interested in Frontend Engineering and Web Development.

 ## Statistic